grpc/proposal/A59-audit-logging.md

   // This function will be invoked synchronously when applicable during the
   // RBAC-based authorization process.
 It does not return anything and thus will
-  // not impact whether the RPC will be rejected or not. virtual void Log(const AuditContext& audit_context) = 0;
+  // not impact whether the RPC will be rejected or not.
+  // Implementers should ensure this method does not block the RPC.
+Specifically,
+  // time-consuming processes should make a copy of the audit context and be fired
+  // asynchronously such that this function itself can return immediately. virtual void Log(const AuditContext& audit_context) = 0;
 };